Zamiell/stardew-valley/Min-Max_Guide.md

   * Sell gems.
   * When buying ore, make sure to save at least 3,310g:
     * 2,000g for the pickaxe upgrade.
     * 1,120g for 16 Kale Seeds to get farming level 2 (380 total XP).
-(You can buy less Kale seeds if you account for the experience gained for mixed seeds.)
+(You can buy less Kale seeds if you account for the experience gained from mixed seeds & [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot).)
       * 8 XP per Parsnip * 15 Parsnips = 120 XP
       * 380 XP - 120 XP = 260 XP
       * 260 XP / 17 XP per Kale = 16 Kale